frnsimoes/frnsimoes.github.io/content/posts/how-i-started-studying-cs.md

 ---
-Title: How I started studying CS
+Title: I finally started studying CS!
 Date: 2024-05-15
 ---
 As soon as I started working as a software developer, I knew that I wanted to study computer science the "right" way.
 I'm the kind of person who is bothered when I don't know how something works behind the scenes.